Looking for the best Ecommerce platform for your small business?

 - You have one or two products to sell and need something simple

 - You simply want to be able take payments online

-Take some time to make this decision, because once you have chosen an ecommerce solution, it will be with you for a while.
+Take some time to make this decision, because once you have chosen an ecommerce platform, it will be with you for a while.
 Getting the configuration of your online store right, adding in the products and creating strong foundations takes time and resources.